I set forth alone to Essex House, but had not gone far across the rooves before I saw Kettie, the Turkey cat.

 And I knew in my soul that they were Puss Fur-None and the Pretty Penny, though which was which I could not tell.

 Kettie fled, but I stayed cool.
 I caught and ran and fetched to great applauds.
 One of the ladies sayt I was a pretty little thing.

 Then the kits were sent inside, and I came away, well pleased with my doings.

 On the morrow, when I entered my own house, I guessed the master and the mistress had left in haste on some urgent matter.

 The book-box was not locked.
-The kits had taken out some books and were looking for lewd tales in them.
+The kits had some books and were looking for lewd tales in them.

 And what I discovered in one of those books left me mazed beyond all measure.